enigmaproject/frosty/README.md

 node to create the service by checking in will be declared master.

-both the node and service will be registered under environment in etcd/keys like etcd/keys/production/services/memcached and etcd/keys/production/nodes/fqdn
+both the node and service will be registered under environment in etcd/keys like etcd/keys/production/services/memcached and etcd/keys/production/nodes/ip

-storage for our environment is another intesting challenge and while is a service it should also be a seperate entity.
+storage for our environment is another interesting challenge and while it is a service it should also be a seperate entity.

 etcd/keys/production/storage/jira_data/master <- master storage server hosting jira_data
 etcd/keys/production/storage/jira_data/slaves/host1/last_sync <- 20130930012145

 storage can and should be declared similarly to declaring a service.

-You should not be limited to environment ... there should be a cluster.

-etcd/keys/production/services/service_name/cluster_name/endpoints/endpoint_ip/

-cluster_status = online, offline